Lochy2000/chatbot-v1/documentation/PROJECT_SUMMARY.md

 ## ✅ **What Was Accomplished**

 ### **1. Completed the Education Bot (`education.html`)**
-The education bot was previously incomplete (only 126 lines) and has now been fully implemented with:
+The education bot was previously incomplete  and has now been fully implemented with:

 - **✨ Complete Interface**: Full HTML structure with academic-themed styling
 - **🎓 Educational Focus**: Specialized prompts for course info, admissions, campus life